Far-right politics in Slovenia

 There are multiple groups and organisations within Slovenia which are or have been engaged in far-right political activity, and right-wing extremism.
 Their political activity has traditionally opposed and targeted socially progressive policies, and minorities (in particular; the LGBT community, and ethnic minorities like the Roma and immigrants (particularly those from the Southern Balkans), and espoused traditional ultraconservative and reactionary views and values.
 More recently, a rise in new, incipient alt-right groups has been noted, particularly as a reaction to the European migrant crisis.
-While far-right actors have been responsible for multiple acts of violent extremism in Slovenia it is a relatively minor issue in the country.

 Overview

 The far-right groups and subcultures in Slovenia have traditionally been largely impenetrable to uninitiated observers, existing in closed communities into which new members would need to be initiated, or "grandfathered", into.
 Their internal discussions have been said to take place mostly online, where the members revealed their "true faces", and where members arranged group events, while tamer discussions take place on Facebook.